vardhan-cr/mojo/README.md

 (update all modules as directed by the DEPS file)
 ```

-You do not need to rerun "gn gen out/Debug".
+You do not need to rerun `gn gen out/Debug` or `mojo/tools/mojob.py gn`.
 Ninja will do so automatically as needed.

 ## Contribute